corinthia/corinthia-docformats/README.md

 file formats and using HTML as a common intermediate format, you can just code your application to that, and let DocFormats take care of conversion to other formats.

+The medium term goal of the project it to have a series of end-user applications including an editor, file conversation tool.
+These tools are also used to how the library works.

+It is a high goal to cooperate with other opensource projects, have input from them as well as provide APIs for them.

 # License